evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ### Add EditText control to activity layout

-You will notice an error for `greet_edit_text` ID text.
+You will notice an error for the `greet_edit_text` ID.
 That's because the EditText does not exist yet in our app layout.
 Let's create it.

 * Expand **app > res > layout** folder in the Project tool window and open **activity_main.xml** file.
 * Switch main window from from **Design** to **Text** mode.
 You will see the XML markup for the layout.